 We would say the one became the three became the many.

-In the story of Taliesin (the fruit) and the Cauldron of Ceridwen, (container of life ingredients) the pot is stirred by an innocent young boy and a blind man (both part of us) who keeps the fire alight waiting for three drops of inspiration.
+In the story of Taliesin (the fruit) and the Cauldron of Ceridwen, (container of life's ingredients) the pot is stirred in a clockwise direction by an innocent young boy and a blind man (both facets of us) who keep the fire alight waiting for three drops of inspiration.
 Three seeds created the beanstalk for Jack.
 In the Christian story of Noah, his ark sailed on a flood of light (not water) his three sons, Shem, Ham and Japheth gave birth to the many forms of light, not races as traditionally translated.
 In druidism the Awen is three bars of light that gave birth to a diversity of forms.

 May your weaving create harmony, health and diversity in the coming months, while learning to express the pattern.